 But, calm conditions can trigger mayfly hatches.
 They hate the wind, in fact, most insects do.
 So the increase in food can be enough to tempt the trout out of hiding.

 While low pressure, typically means high wind and storms.
 These conditions can make fishing challenging.
 We all know how hard it is to cast into the wind or to try and spot fish when the surface is choppy.
 But the trout do not care that we struggle to catch them.

 They are still beneath the chop feeding.
-Storms and rain, weather events which low barometric pressure result in can at times cause the trout to feed.
+Storms and rain, weather events in which low barometric pressure results in can at times cause the trout to feed.
 That is because rising water levels due to rains expose and wash downstream more food.
 It is an insect buffet for the trout.

 How about the transitional periods?

-The transitional periods when the air pressure is raising generally represent changes in the weather.
+The transitional period is when the air pressure is raising and generally represents changes in the weather.
 If the pressure is rising, the clouds will depart and the winds will weaken.